 - Grind the rolled oats and millet into flour with a blender (30 to 40 seconds; millet is hard).
 Place the oat and millet flour, poppy seeds, baking powder, and baking soda into a medium bowl, and whisk.

-- Blend the dates, non-dairy milk, and almond extract) into the blender, and blend until smooth.
-Add this mixture to the bowl of dry ingredients, along with the lemon zest, and mix just until all of the dry ingredients have been incorporated.
+- Pour the soaking ingredients (dates, milk, and almond extract) into the blender, and blend until smooth.
+Add this mixture to the bowl of dry ingredients along with the applesauce and lemon zest, and stir until all of the dry ingredients have been incorporated.

 Lemons: A regular lemon will work just fine for the cake and frosting, but a fragrant Meyer lemon is extra good.
 Meyer lemons are a cross between a lemon and an orange, and are in stores seasonally.

 Ground nut topping: To add a bit of flair, grind some nuts on top of the frosted cake using a rotary cheese grater (as shown in top photo)

 Baking powder: I use sodium-free baking powder in my desserts.